Aaron-Benson/opengl-interactive-grasshopper/README.md

 ![alt tag](https://raw.githubusercontent.com/Aaron-Benson/opengl-interactive-grasshopper/master/graphic.PNG)

 This is a simple program using OpenGL to draw a scene of a grasshopper.
 You are able to control the movement and positioning of the grasshopper by passing input to the program.
-Transformations are done by using a hierarchy through OpenGL's Vertex Buffer Objects (VBO).
+Transformations are done using a hierarchy through OpenGL's Vertex Buffer Objects (VBO).

 Programmed in C++.